 but we're in the same ballpark, at least.
 Can I suggest that when writing blog posts which use numbers to support an argument, it's important and useful to show exactly how those numbers were derived.

-For comparison, and mainly because I wanted an excuse to use RPubs for the first time, here are a couple of documents that I created.
+For comparison, here are a couple of documents that I created.
 The first one looks at the increase in PubMed articles marked as “free full text” as compared with total PubMed articles:

 My second document compares the growth of the PMC OA subset with all PMC articles.
 I’d argue that this is a more “like with like” comparison than PMC-OA to PubMed, although I can see the value of PubMed as a proxy for “all biomedical articles.”